 Initial dose: 10 mg orally once a day

-Maintenance dose: 20 mg orally once a day
+Maintenance dose: 5 to 20 mg orally once a day

 Use: Treatment of major depressive disorder (MDD)